scriptnull/vishnubharathi.codes/source/_posts/book-notes-hooked.md

 ## Variable Reward

+> Reward your users by solving a problem, reinforcing their motivation for the action taken in the previous phase.

+I think variable rewards pay for internal triggers.
+This section like many sections in the book is filled with research data and past experiments.

+Variable reward comes in three types:
+- Rewards of the Tribe: Facebook Likes and comments.Stack overflow upvotes of answer.
+- Rewards of the Hunt: Twitter's feed and Pinterest's endless scroll.
+- Rewards of the Self: Video games, Codecademy's progress bar on skill development.

 > The magic words the reseacrcher discovered?
 The phrase "But you are free to accept or refuse"
 >
 > The "but ou are free" technique demonstrates how we are more likely to be persuaded to give when our ability to choose is reaffirmed.
 Not only was the effect observed during face-to-face interactions, but also over email.
 Although the research did not directly look at how products and services might use the technique, the study provides an important insight into how companies maintain or lose the user's attention."